Peer Liaisons

 |

-Makayla Suina (She/Her) Morse College ‘26 Major: American Studies and Education Studies Hi everyone!
-My name is Makayla and I am a sophomore in Morse College planning to major in American Studies and Education Studies.
-I am from Cochiti and Santa Ana Pueblo in New Mexico.
+Hi everyone!
+My name is Makayla and I am a junior in Morse College majoring in History and receiving a certificate in Education Studies.
+I am from Cochiti Pueblo and Santa Ana Pueblo in New Mexico.
 I grew up in Cochiti where I live with my mom and grandparents.
-Outside of class and the NACC, I’m involved in YPI (Yale Policiy Institute), Common Closet Pop Up, and volunteer with Yale Votes.
-Catch me around campus with a silly drink in hand and headphones on playing a perfectly crafted Spotify playlist. |
+Outside of class and the NACC, I’m involved in YPI (Yale Policy Institute), NISAY, Common Closet Pop Up under Yale Sustainability, and volunteer with Yale Votes.
+Last semester, I helped coordinate and co-moderated a panel on language pedagogy on the Keres language.
+Huge shout-out to the NACC and Education Studies Department.
+You can catch me around campus with a silly drink in hand and headphones on listening to one of my perfectly crafted Spotify playlist.